webforj/webforj-documentation/docs/advanced/terminate-and-error-actions.md

 When developing applications with the webforJ, it's essential to define how your app behaves when it terminates or encounters an error.
 The framework provides mechanisms to customize these behaviors through `terminate` and `error` actions.

-This article explains how to configure `terminate` and `error` actions in your app, the default behaviors, and how to customize them to fit your needs.

 ## Overview

 The `App` class allows you to define actions that execute when the app terminates normally or when it encounters an error.
 These actions are instances of the `AppCloseAction` interface and can be set using: